 (2) will attend full-time or part-time study.All activities taken into consideration at the progress review must be related to the doctoral student’s doctoral thesis.

-The doctoral student compiles the individual study plan in cooperation with their supervisor (Study Regulations, clause 77).
+The doctoral student compiles the individual study plan in cooperation with their supervisor (Regulations for Doctoral Studies, clause 32-36).
 Good Practice of Doctoral Studies recommends that the supervisor monitors the deadlines of activities set out in the individual study plan and, if necessary, advises to adjust the individual study plan (Good Practice of Doctoral Studies, clause 9.18).

-During the progress review, the review committee gives the doctoral student oral recommendations for completing and improving the individual study plan (Study Regulations, clause 123).
+During the progress review, the review committee gives the doctoral student oral recommendations for completing and improving the individual study plan (Regulations for Doctoral Studies, clause 39).

 Individual study plan is a central document in doctoral studies.
 The individual study plan consists of several parts:

 1) after the doctoral student has been matriculated, the individual study plan is compiled for the whole period of doctoral studies; this is a general plan of action;